zauonlok/renderer/README.md

 ### Launch

-If the renderer is launched without arguments, one of the available scenes will be chosen randomly.
+If the software renderer is launched without arguments, one of the available scenes will be chosen randomly.
 To display a specific scene (see below), additional arguments should be supplied.
 The command line syntax is:

 ```
 Viewer [test_name [scene_name]]